greyshore/greyshore-website/src/sections/services.md

 ---
-subtitle: Greyshore's vision for collaborative digital transformation.
+subtitle: Greyshore's vision for collaborative value delivery.
 title: OUR PROCESS
 permalink: Permalink for Our Process
 afterTitle: We take a holistic three-step approach when working with our clients to achieve their desired results.